-5 Questions to Start Your Day With a Discipleship Mindset
+5 Questions to Start Your Day With The Right Mindset

 If you feel like you are not qualified to be a disciple or a disciple-maker, welcome to the majority - good disciple-makers don't start out ready - we become ready as we start out.
 It is important to establish habits in your life that will move you forward as a disciple.